 Mood: How the Lounge team is feeling this week

-From the high drama at the CBI headquarters to Supreme Court’s verdict allowing the sale of green firecrackers, Lounge takes on the biggest updates of the week
+From Rohit Sharma's blistering hundred to the death of Avni, Lounge takes on the biggest updates of the week